advisorydx

 These breakdowns are not random.
 They are systemic.

-Diagnostic companies are built to solve for science, engineering, and regulatory approval.
+Diagnostic and medical device companies are built to solve for science, engineering, and regulatory approval.

 But adoption requires a different system entirely.